top of page

 The adjective 'absurd' has its etymological origins in Latin.
 It is derived from the Latin word 'absurdus,' which combines 'ab' (meaning 'away from') and 'surdus' (meaning 'deaf' or 'unintelligible').
 Originally, 'absurdus' was used in Latin to describe something that was incongruous or discordant, often in a sensory or auditory context, such as discordant sounds that did not make sense together.
 Over time, the term's meaning expanded to convey the idea of something that was completely unreasonable, illogical, or ridiculous, as if it made no sense.
 This sense of absurdity carried over into English, where 'absurd' denotes something that lacks rationality, coherence, or any semblance of reason.
 The etymology of 'absurd' highlights its historical association with incongruity and a lack of harmony, emphasizing its connotation of complete unreasonableness or irrationality.

-Find the meaning of absurd
+Find the correct meaning of the adjective absurd:

 Try Again!